Diamond Dogs: Recording

 Before the Nineteen Eighty-Four project was denied, Bowie worked on "1984", recording it on 19 January 1973 during the sessions for Aladdin Sane.
-Initial work on Diamond Dogs began in late October 1973 at Trident Studios in London, where Bowie and Scott recorded "1984" in a medley with "Dodo", titled "1984/Dodo"; once they had mixed the track, this session marked the final time the two worked together.
+Initial work on Diamond Dogs began in late October 1973 at Trident Studios in London, where Bowie and Scott recorded "1984" in a medley with "Dodo", titled "1984/Dodo", mixed the track: this session was the last time the two worked together.
 According to O'Leary, this session was also the last time Bowie worked with Ronson and Bolder.
 The medley had already made its public debut on the American television show The 1980 Floor Show recorded in London on 18–20 October 1973.
 A cover of Bruce Springsteen's "Growin' Up", with Ronnie Wood on lead guitar, was also recorded during this time.
 Recording for the album at Olympic officially began at the start of 1974.
 Bowie had started to work on "Rebel Rebel" during a solo session at Trident following Christmas 1973.
 (Note: This was Bowie's last known visit to Trident, his principal recording studio since 1968.)
 On New Year's Day, the group recorded "Candidate" and "Take It In Right", an early version of "Can You Hear Me" from Young Americans (1975).
 Following the final sessions with the Astronettes, recording continued from 14 to 15 January, with the group recording "Rock 'n' Roll with Me", "Candidate", "Big Brother", "Take It In Right" and the title track.
 The following day, Bowie recorded "We Are the Dead", after which he contacted Visconti for mixing advice.
 "Rebel Rebel" was finished around this time.
 Recording was finished at Ludolph Studios in the Netherlands, where the Stones had just finished recording It's Only Rock 'n Roll (1974).